Toolbox-List/Toolbox/streaming/movie-streaming.md

 # Movie / TV Show / Anime Streaming

 Sites to watch movies, tv shows, anime.
-Sites to download subtitles, other streaming tools that may be useful.

 ::: tip
 Use an adblocker on these sites or you are going to have a terrible time.